 Some of the animal species you can see here are sloths, toucans and northern tamanduas.
 When it comes to plants, the park is colored by different types of orchids, among others.

 One of the ultimate Costa Rica rainforest activities which you can do at the Cahuita National Park is hiking.

 Hire an experienced local guide to get you through the rainforest’s trails and see different kinds of wildlife in their natural habitats.
 Don’t forget to bring your binoculars as the animals are even more fascinating up close.

-Among all the parks where famous rainforests can be found, Cahuita National Park is the only one who does not charge admission fees to enter their premises.
+Among all the parks where famous rainforests can be found, Cahuita National Park is the only one that does not charge admission fees to enter its premises.

 Instead, the management accepts donations from visitors.

 If you are in pursuit of the best jungle in Costa Rica, you might just find it at the Carara National Park.